 But my dad always told me I had angel wings.

-I remember craning my neck around in my overly pink bathroom, turning circles like a dog chasing her tail, trying to catch a glimpse of my wings in the mirror.
+As a small child, I remember craning my neck around in my overly pink bathroom, turning circles like a dog chasing her tail, trying to catch a glimpse of my wings in the mirror.

 I knew I didn’t really have angel wings.
 But one can never be too sure, especially when Dad would say it with such conviction.